What We Do

 In 2014, Salthaven opened a second location in Regina, Saskatchewan with the help of one of Salthaven’s most experienced and dedicated volunteers, Megan Lawrence.
 Within eight months, Salthaven West was known worldwide after news spread the Centre removed 310 garter snakes from a Saskatchewan home.

 Salthaven repairs wings, sets broken limbs, helps the frail gain strength, nurtures the abandoned and most of all, enables injured and orphaned wildlife to regain their freedom.
 Equally important though is Salthaven’s role in educating the public about cohabiting peacefully with wildlife.
-Did you know cats kill more than one billion birds each year, or that one lost fishing lure can mean a painfully slow death for a curious seagull?
+Did you know cats kill more than two billion birds each year in the United States alone, or that one lost fishing lure can mean a painfully slow death for a curious seagull?

 What happens in a typical day at Salthaven?
 Well, first of all, every day is a new adventure.
 Volunteers never know what the next phone call will bring to Salthaven’s doorstep.
 Will it be an injured Great Horned Owl, an orphaned Mallard Duck, or perhaps a poisoned Red Fox?
 Here’s a peek at what happens from “first feed” to “lights out” at Salthaven.